castle-engine/cge-www/pack/README.txt

   Look at archive size, compare with size for previous version --- if any drastic change, investigate why (possibly it's as expected, possibly we packed too little / too much).

+- make sure to update engine version to "X.<odd> (unstable)" for release

 After doing this, follow SF update procedure on ../NOTES.txt .